organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 In this application, we will be testing the applications in the following order - Model, Controller, and Requests.
 Before we proceed, you can delete the **_test_** directory from your application.
 We will not be using that directory, but rather the **_spec_** directory instead.

-The following tests are taken and modified from [everydayrails](http://everydayrails.com/2012/04/07/testing-series-rspec-controllers.html).
+The following tests are taken, modified, and updated from [everydayrails](http://everydayrails.com/2012/04/07/testing-series-rspec-controllers.html).

 ### Testing the Model

 Let's begin by creating a **_Voice_** model.
 Within a Voice, there will be a **title** describing the voice, and an **opinion** block describing the opinions.

 `rails g model Voice title:string opinion:text`

 `rake db:migrate`

 Notice the following